AxsPlayer/Course_Machine-learning/Stanford_Course/CS224n/Course_13/README.md

 - Advantage: compute parallel.

 ## History of CNN in NLP.
-- Single layer CNN: The filter is vector to sum up several word vectors to CNN layer.
+- Single layer CNN: The filter is a vector to sum up several word vectors to CNN layer.

+## The problems.
+- The center word will get much more attention?
+A: The filter will take care of that with the weights in filter.
+- What if the lengths of sentences differ?
+A: Add some pooling layers will deal with this problem.

+## Structure of CNN.
+- The advantage of CNN with pooling layer: This combination would handle variant length of sentences.
+- Multiple filters: Every filter will catch one pattern of